projectcalico/calico/RELEASING.md

+# Felix release artifacts

+The artifacts of a Felix release are a tarball (aka PyInstaller bundle) and a Docker container image, both containing the Felix executable(s) .

 # Felix release process

 In a nutshell:

 - We make a Felix release by creating and pushing an annotated Git tag.
 The name of the tag is the Felix version for that release, and the tag content is the release notes.
-(Tag names must be monotonically increasing!)

 - There are no hardcoded version numbers anywhere in the codebase (except in packaging files, as described next).
 Instead, build processes generate a